Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 When you become a tax resident

-If you spend more than 183 days in Italy in a year OR if your center of vital interests is in Italy.
+If you spend more than 183 days in Italy per year OR if your centre of vital interests is in Italy.
 Strategic advice: move in the second half of the year (after July) to avoid becoming a tax resident in the current year.
 This gives time to settle without tax obligations.

 Community member

-"I argued with my accountant for a long time to avoid being recorded as tax resident based on center of vital interests, which I eventually defended, because paying 45% tax was not attractive at all."
+"I argued at length with my accountant to avoid being recorded as a tax resident based on centre of vital interests — and I succeeded, because paying 45% tax was not appealing at all."

 Bank accounts for business

-• For P.IVA a business account is needed — formally you cannot use a personal one (but on forfettario a dedicated account is not mandatory)
+• For P.IVA you need a business account — formally you cannot use a personal account (but on forfettario a dedicated account is not mandatory)

 • Business accounts are more expensive than personal ones